Audit, Structural and cohesion funds/ESIF

 Programme

-Luc T’Joen, Active Senior, European Court of Auditors and Iwona Karwot
+11.15The European Court of Auditors and Performance Audit:

 Luc T’Joen

-16.30Workshop I: Planning an audit on results in ESIF and RRF: WHAT and HOW to audit?
+16.15Workshop I: Planning a performance audit: WHAT and HOW to audit?

-Several case studies have been developed.
-Participants can indicate their preference; as soon as there are five participants, the group can work as an audit team on:
+Several case studies have been developed for this workshop.
+Participants can indicate their topic preference for designing a performance audit.
+As soon as there are five participants, the group can work as an audit team.The different topics prepared are:

-• A) Digitalisation: a choice between: “Digitalisation at school” and “Digitising European Industry”;
+• Digitalisation: a choice between: “Digitalisation at school” and “Digitising European Industry”;

 Each participant will be able to practice: